What the heck is depreciation recapture, or unrealized depreciation, or unrecaptured depreciation?

-One of the most confusing parts of having a rental property is understanding how the taxes will work when you sell the property.
-I’ve been a landlord for 20 years and I’m still learning about this.
+One of the most confusing parts of having a rental property is understanding the taxes.
+And especially how those taxes will work when you sell the property.
+I’ve been a landlord for almost 30 years and I’m still learning about this.
 And I’ll tell you what: I may have done some things differently along the way if I had understood the tax implications a little better.

 Possibly the most complicated part is how you are taxed on the depreciation you’ve taken over the years.
-The taxes on depreciation recapture can make the difference between a profitable or not profitable rental experience.
+The taxes on unrecaptured depreciation (also called depreciation recapture) can make the difference between a profitable or not profitable rental experience.
 Because these taxes are paid at the sale of the property, not understanding them and including them in your profitability analyses can mean that your numbers are wrong.
 Failing to account for taxes can mean that you think your property is more profitable than it actually is.

-Note: I’m not an accountant or real estate attorney.
-Use this to figure out what you know, and what you don’t know, and consult with your professionals to see how this applies to your specific situation.
+Note: I’m not a tax professional or real estate attorney.
+Use this to figure out what you know, and what you don’t know.
+Then consult with your professionals to see how this applies to your specific situation.

 Every year, you depreciate your rental property.
 Depreciation is a loss on the value of your property, but it only exists on paper.
 Depreciation is only on the building — you can’t depreciate land.
 The land portion of your home is often about 20% of the total value, while the structure makes up the other 80%.
 If you don’t know the percentage for your property then check your property tax statement or your last appraisal.

-If you’re not depreciating, you should be… because the IRS assumes that you’re depreciating, and they’ll tax you no matter what you’re doing.
+If you’re not depreciating, you should be… because the IRS assumes that you’re depreciating.
 You’ll pay the recapture taxes whether you actually took the depreciation or not.

-However, that portion of your profit gets taxed not at the capital gains rate but at a flat 25% rate.
-(Even though you maybe were only benefited by 10 or 15% when you depreciated.)
+However, that portion of your profit gets taxed at a rate up to 25%.
+(Even though you maybe were only benefited by 10 or 12% when you depreciated.)
 This is a very simplified explanation of the math, but good for estimates.

-Here is an example: Let’s say you had a house that had a house value (not land) of $100,000 when you put it into service as a rental.
+Let’s say you had a house that had a house value (not land) of $100,000 when you put it into service as a rental.
 You’d take about $3,600 in depreciation each year.
 If you are in the 15% tax bracket, you’ll pay $540 less in taxes each year due to depreciation.
 (The 15% tax bracket no longer exists, but we’ll keep it for purposes of this example.)

 After five years, you sell the house for more than you paid.
-In calculating the taxes on the sale, you’ll take the $18,000 you’ve taken in depreciation, and pay $4,500 in recaptured depreciation taxes on the sale.
+In calculating the taxes on the sale, you’ll take the $18,000 you’ve taken in depreciation, and pay $4,500 in taxes on the unrecaptured depreciation when.
 (Again, this is the extremely simplified explanation of the math.
 It’s actually much more complicated.)
 You pay $4,500 in recaptured depreciation taxes even though you only benefited by $2,700 in taxes during the years you were depreciating!